CalvinLoke/LearningWithDocker/SQL-Server/SQL-Server-Docker-Containers.md

 This section will contain the basics and information on how to deploy a SQL-Server instance running on Docker.
 It is based off the original documenation on Microsoft's site.

 # Pre-requisites
-Before deploying the server.
-I made changes to this line. ????????
+Before deploying the server, ensure that you have Docker running and have the following resources made available:

+- At least 6GB Disk Space

+- At least 1 GB Memory

+- An x64 Processor (2.0GHz or faster)

 ## Installing SQL Server in Docker
 `docker pull mcr.microsoft.com/mssql/server`